datakubism/datakubism.com/content/blog/survival_in_credit_risk.md

 description: Survival Analysis in Credit Risk Modeling
 image: images/blog/survival_in_credit_risk.jpg
 title: Application of Survival Analysis in Credit Risk Modeling
+summary: The client wanted to explore new ways of modelling credit default risk of existing customers by employing all available historic data and taking into account the ...
 ---

 # The Problem: